Acknowledgement of Country

 Paving the Way – the First Nations Training Strategy is the Queensland Government's plan to support Aboriginal and Torres Strait Islander peoples' skills development and respond to local and community employment needs.

 This $8.3 million strategy is a key commitment under the Queensland Government's Future Skills Fund which is focused on building the skills needed for the jobs of the future.
+It is also an action under the Good people.
+Good jobs: Queensland Workforce Strategy 2022–2032, the Queensland Government whole-of-government strategy to strengthen Queensland's workforce.

 Minister Di Farmer